 Many sites now go though spastic transformations as they load, with text changing font, size and weight five or six times before settling down, while graphic elements resize themselves and jump from place to place on a page.
 I sometimes feel as though I should take Dramamine before surfing.
 WTF?
 Not to mention that pages are taking longer and longer to load, even with broadband, often due to entirely unwanted auto-play videos rammed down our throats.
 Proof that man fills all available space (and bandwidth) with excrement.

-Getting back to code, I've found CSS is serviceable for such things as font styles and other low-priority tasks, but that's about as far as I'll trust it.
+Getting back to code, I've found CSS is serviceable for such things as font styles and other low-priority formatting tasks, but that's about as far as I'll trust it.
 All the rest I still do with tables, because they've always been rendered reliably—from the earliest days of the Internet—and I'll place bets they always will.
 Have a look at my code: you won't see anything but a few standard tags.
 Anyone who needs more is over-designing a page, which diminishes readability.

 I've been told that my pages are boring.
 Do I need dancing bears to hold someone's attention?
 If a visitor is bored, then it's a function of the content not being in alignment with the their interests.
 And if people who might be interested don't stick around, then it's a function of the quality of the content, not the page design.
 To that end, I always do my best to generate the highest quality content possible.

 One last little thing, I don't use a web development application to generate my pages.
 For one thing, they have waaay more horsepower than I'll ever need, given that they're geared for gadget and plug-in happy people.
 For another, most of them generate garbage HTML.
-Non-man-readable code makes debugging a page next to impossible.
+Non-man-readable code makes page debugging next to impossible.
 I just use a simple text editor that understands HTML enough to color-code the tags.
 That's all I'll ever need.

 It's ironic that a common complaint in the early days of the Internet was that most of it was worthless; yet, as developers pile on the plug-ins, add-ons and other gizmos in an effort to "improve the user experience" (buzzwords like that make me wretch), the percentage of worthlessness is instead increasing.
 I often wonder why I bother to publish anything online.
 Ever the optimist, I suppose.